technickle/nyc.doitt.opendatatsm/index.markdown

 ##How to provide feedback

-We want your feedback as we continuously improve our service.
+We want your feedback as we continuously improve our service, but please note that we do not allow complete anonymity.
+To make sure your ideas are clearly understood by others, please keep them on-topic and refrain from language that others might find offensive.
+(Be sure to see our terms of service, below.)

 Here are some options for providing input on our Technical Standards Manual:

 - Use the comments area at the bottom of each page.
-To make sure your ideas are clearly understood by others, please keep them on-topic and refrain from language that others might find offensive.
-(Be sure to see our terms of service, below.)
 - We are experimenting with [HyperComments](http://hypercomments.com/).
 Here is an example of an existing hypercomment.
 To comment on a particular section of text, highlight it, and then click the 'comment' button which appears.
 - If you are github user, you can fork our repository, make direct edits to the markdown files - or use an online tool like [prose.io](http://prose.io/) - and then issue a pull request.